LorenzoValente3/Deep-Learning-Models/README.md

 The design implemented here uses an architecture in which a _bottleneck_ in the network is imposed.
-It forces a compressed knowledge representation of the original input data. in this implementation, a compression in its _two-dimensional latent space_ is considered.
+It forces a compressed knowledge representation of the original input data.
+In this implementation, it is used compression in _two-dimensional latent space_.
 If the absence of structure in the data occurs, i.e. correlations between input features, compression and subsequent reconstruction would be very difficult.
 However, if some sort of structure exists in the data, this structure can be learned and therefore leveraged when forcing the input through the bottleneck.

 #### Results
-The distribution of labelled data in its two-latent dimension space, as well as plots of model score losses, are shown below, for both models with and without the classifier.
+Below are plots of the distribution of labelled data in its two-latent dimension space as well as a plot of model score losses.
+The classifier has been considered both with and without the model.
-Looking at the distribution of images in the latent space, it is visible a linear behaviour.
+In the latent space, there is a _linear_ distribution of images.
-That happens because we have two dimensions to express a handwritten digit, it could happen that the height increases and the width increase as well, linearly as displayed.
+This behaviour can be described by the fact that we have two dimensions to express a handwritten digit, then it could happen that the height increases and the width increase as well, linearly as displayed.
-Model losses score converges at high epochs.
+Model losses score converges at high epochs as expected.

 | Autoencoder without classifier                                                                               | Autoencoder with classifier  |
 | ------------------------------                                                                              | -------------------------   |